 Based on an actual incident in World War I that was hushed up by the French authorities at the time, Paths of Glory is set at the front, in France, in 1916.

-Despite a vigorous defence at a military trial, the innocent men are convicted and executed with great ritual.
+The military trial soon devolves into a farce and the three innocent men are convicted and executed with great ritual.
 One, who is wounded, is carried to the stake on a stretcher.
-The furious Colonel resigns his commission.

-Adolphe Mejou is near perfect as the self-obsessed general, and the three doomed men (Timothy Cary, Ralph Meeker and Joseph Turkel) are all excellent.
+Adolphe Menjou is near perfect as the self-obsessed general, and the three doomed men are all excellent.

 The film climaxes, after the executions, with the most emotional scene Kubrick ever directed, in which a roomful of jeering soldiers force a captured German girl (Susanne Christian, later Christiane Kubrick) to entertain them by singing a song, only to be moved to silence by her awkward, sincere, melancholy performance.

 Paths Of Glory has been called the best film of the 1950s, the best war film and one of the best films ever.
 It is powerful, moving and thought-provoking and, in its reality, its closeness to its subject, its lack of didacticism, it is one of the most disturbing and genuinely distressing films ever made.